Benjamin Britt: Awards and shows

 In 1960, he was represented in the Pyramid Club, a social organization of Black professional men that held an annual art exhibit starting in 1941.
 He was joined in its 1960 show by Howard N. Watson, Reba Dickerson-Hill, Robert Jefferson, Samuel J. Brown Jr. and Dox Thrash.

 Later years

 In 2015, an untitled abstract that Britt completed in the 1950s was featured in an exhibition of Black artists at the Woodmere Art Museum.
 The exhibition was titled "We Speak: Black Artists in Philadelphia, 1920s-1970s."
 Britt's painting is in the museum's collection.

-In 2021, Britt was included in the re-creation of artist Percy Ricks exhibition titled “Afro-American Images 1971” at the National Guard Armory in Wilmington, DE.
-He submitted “Alpha” and “Taurus” in Ricks' show.
+In 2021, Britt was included in the re-creation of artist Percy Ricks exhibition titled "Afro-American Images 1971" at the National Guard Armory in Wilmington, DE.
+He submitted "Alpha" and "Taurus" in Ricks' show.
 The 2021 show was organized by the Delaware Art Museum, which snubbed Ricks and his organization Aesthetic Dynamics Inc. when he reached out for support in 1971.

-Britt, who was divorced, died in his home on June 26, 1996, of heart failure.
+Britt, who was divorced, died in his home in Kensington, Philadelphia on June 26, 1996, of heart failure.